6 results for tag: Sustainable Relationships

 New Relationship Energy and Ethical Non-Monogamy

 New relationship energy can be amazing, full of life and fresh air!
 Everything tastes and smells differently.
-Alarm clocks seem less annoying, laundry creates opportunity to recall recent memories of what I wore when we did ______, and traffic jams offer space for a few quick texts to say, "Hello and I miss you".
+Alarm clocks seem less annoying; laundry creates an opportunity to recall recent memories of what I wore when we did ______, and traffic jams offer space for a few quick texts to say, "Hello and I miss you".
 There is a part of most of us that wishes we could hold on to these moments forever.
-But there can be an obstacle that this magical period produces.
+However, there can be obstacles that this magical period produces.
 The transition to a potential long-term relationship and all that often accompanies this shift can feel disappointing and "normal" all too quickly.
 The alarm clock and traffic return to their annoying selves.
-Staying up till 2:00am talking is about whose turn it is to do the dishes or laundry instead of whose turn it is to receive a back rub or foot massage.
+Staying up till 2:00 am talking is about whose turn it is to do the dishes or laundry instead of whose turn it is to receive a back rub or foot massage.
 It happens in a flash....

 What Is Ethical Non-Monogamy?
 A Beginners Guide